-The historic station market will give local vendors the chance to operate retail kiosks at the main transportation hub.
-Drawing visitors and locals alike, the market will offer a wide variety of produce, pastries and handmade items to take home or to enjoy on the commute.
+The historic station market gives local vendors the chance to operate at the main transportation hub.
+Drawing visitors and locals alike, the market offers a wide variety of pastries and handmade items to take home or to enjoy on the commute.

-A bisque of trees.
-A granite seat wall.
-Cafes spilling out into the plaza.
+Restaurants and a cafes spilling out into the plaza.
 Commuters passing through to grab their train.
 Husbands dropping off wives as they catch their train to the airport.
 The North Plaza, fronted by the IMA Financial Center and the historic Union Station, is the quiet public space so missing in LoDo.
-A shaded, quiet place to meet friends, grab a cup of coffee and a bite to eat before heading back out to meet the city head on.
+A, quiet place to meet friends, grab a cup of coffee and a bite to eat before heading back out to meet the city head on.

 Designed to be the hub of pedestrian activity at Union Station, the South Plaza is designed around a fountain spreading over almost a quarter of an acre.
 The fountain itself can be turned off in order to convert the space to a farmer’s market, a concert venue, a dance hall, and other uses not yet imagined.
 The space is both gateway and destination, play area and meeting area.

-Out what used to be the back door of Union Station will be the architectural statement of the entire project.
+Out what used to be the back door of Union Station, the train shed is the architectural statement of the entire project.
 The train shed, home to railways to Denver International Airport, Boulder and Westminster, has been designed to honor the historic station and its iconic “Travel by Train” neon sign.
 Every technical element, from the tracks to the powerlines, has been designed to engage the eye and to make life more convenient for the passenger.